wp-plugins/ldap-login-for-intranet-sites/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Login to WordPress using credentials stored in your Active Directory, OpenLDAP and other LDAP Servers for sites hosted in your IntraNet.
+Login to your intranet wordpress site using credentials stored in AD, OpenLDAP and other LDAP.
+No need to have public IP address for LDAP server.

 == Description ==